 If you did everything described in our prerequisite articles, you got a nice minimal installation of the Debian operating system with the GNOME Desktop Environment.
 You also have a few essential applications installed, but nothing more.

 In the rest of this guide, we will show you how to install what we think are the most essential applications for any desktop environment.
-We will divide them into sections (per "function") so it's easier to follow.
-Let's get started.
+We will divide them into sections (per “function”) so it’s easier to follow.
+Let’s go ahead and get started.

 Web Browsers

-The default web browser on Debian is Firefox, and you should already have it installed.
-You can skip this section if it's the only browser you use.
+Firefox is Debian’s default web browser, and you should already have it installed.
+If it’s the only browser you use, you can skip this section.

 I like Google Chrome, and I will show you how to install the latest stable version from the official repository.
 The first thing to do here is to set up that repository and its signing key.
 We will start with the signing key.
 To set it up, please start the Terminal and execute the following: